Close Alert Banner

 What services does the Access Team include?

-It includes most Development and Rehabilitation services, like social work, autism diagnosis, care and respite, physiotherapy, occupational therapy, recreation therapy, behaviour services and the First Words Preschool Speech and Language Program.
+It includes most Development and Rehabilitation services, like social work, diagnostic assessment, respite, physiotherapy, occupational therapy, recreation therapy, behaviour services and the First Words Preschool Speech and Language Program.

 What location does the Access Team cover?